MPAS-Dev/compass/docs/users_guide/ocean/test_groups/hurricane.rst

 .. _hurricane_sandy_lts:

-If the LTS option is selected for the sandy test case, the LTS scheme is used to advance the solution in time rather than the default RK4 scheme.
+If either LTS option is selected for the sandy test case, the LTS scheme is used to advance the solution in time rather than the default RK4 scheme.